 At the Conference

-- Arrive at the poster session 10 to 15 minutes before it begins.
-Allow enough time to display your poster; ADAA will provide pushpins.
+- Arrive at your poster session 10 to 15 minutes before it begins.

 - Do not write on the poster boards or use a stapler to hang your poster.
+(Pushpins will be provided).
 Projection equipment, printers, electrical outlets, and computers are prohibited in the poster session area.

 - Remain with your poster until the session ends.
 Presenting authors are required to be available to discuss the content during the session.
 Distribute business cards and handouts for those who want additional information.